mspiez/network-automation-tools/04-Nautobot-network-importer/README.md

 ## Conclusion
 -------------

-Network importer is another tool that saves engineering time by importing devices data into SOT.
+Network importer is another tool that allows importing devices data into SOT.